HimoriK/Awesome-Hacking-Resources/README.md

 ### Sharpening Your Skills
 Name    |    Description
 ----    |    ----
-[Backdoor](https://backdoor.sdslabs.co) | pen testing labs that have a space for beginners, a practice arena and various competitions, account required
 [The cryptopals crypto challenges](http://cryptopals.com/) | A bunch of CTF challenges, all focused on cryptography.
-[Challenge Land](http://challengeland.co/) | Ctf site with a twist, no simple sign-up, you have to solve a challengeto even get that far!
-[Crackmes.de Archive (2011-2015)](https://tuts4you.com/download.php?view.3152) | a reverse engineering information Repo, started in 2003
 [Crackmes.one](https://crackmes.one/) | This is a simple place where you can download crackmes to improve your reverse engineering skills.
-[CTFLearn](https://ctflearn.com/) | an account-based ctf site, where users can go in and solve a range of challenges [CTFs write-ups](https://github.com/ctfs) | a collection of writeups from various CTFs, organized by [CTF365](https://ctf365.com/) | account based ctf site, awarded by Kaspersky, MIT, T-Mobile [The enigma group](https://www.enigmagroup.org/) | web application security training, account based, video tutorials [Exploit exercises](https://exploit-exercises.com/) | hosts 5 fulnerable virtual machines for you to attack, no account required
-[Google CTF](https://github.com/google/google-ctf) | Source code of Google 2017, 2018 and 2019 CTF
-[Google CTF 2019](https://capturetheflag.withgoogle.com/) | 2019 edition of the Google CTF contest [Google's XSS game](https://xss-game.appspot.com/) | XSS challenges, and potentially a chance to get paid!
+[CTFLearn](https://ctflearn.com/) | an account-based ctf site, where users can go in and solve a range of challenges [CTFs write-ups](https://github.com/ctfs/resources | a collection of writeups from various CTFs, organized, slightly outdated [Google CTF](https://github.com/google/google-ctf) | Source code of Google CTF [Google's XSS game](https://xss-game.appspot.com/) | XSS challenges, and potentially a chance to get paid!
-[Hack The Box](https://www.hackthebox.gr/en/login) | Pen testing labs hosting over 39 vulnerable machines with two additional added every month
 [Hacker test](http://www.hackertest.net/) | similar to "hackthissite", no account required.
-[Hacker Gateway](https://www.hackergateway.com/) | ctfs covering steganography, cryptography, and web challengs, account required
-[Hacksplaining](https://www.hacksplaining.com/) | a clickthrough security informational site, very good for beginners.
+[Hacksplaining](https://www.hacksplaining.com/) | security informational site, very good for beginners.
-[hackburger.ee](http://hackburger.ee/) | hosts a number of web hacking challenges, account required [Hack.me](https://hack.me/) | lets you build/host/attack vulnerable web apps [Hack this site!](https://www.hackthissite.org/) | an oldy but goodie, account required, users start at low levels and progress in difficulty
+[Hack this site!](https://www.hackthissite.org/) | an oldy but goodie, account required, users start at low levels and progress in difficulty
-[knock.xss.moe](https://knock.xss.moe) | XSS challenges, account required.
-[Lin.security](https://in.security/lin-security-practise-your-linux-privilege-escalation-foo/) | Practice your Linux privilege escalation
+[Lin.security](https://in.security/lin-security-practise-your-linux-privilege-escalation-foo/) | Linux privilege escalation practice
-[noe.systems](http://noe.systems/) | Korean challenge site, requires an account [Over the wire](http://overthewire.org/wargames/) | A CTF that's based on progressive levels for each lab, the users SSH in, no account recquired
+[Over the wire](http://overthewire.org/wargames/) | A CTF that's based on progressive levels for each lab, the users SSH in, no account recquired
-[Participating Challenge Sites](http://www.wechall.net/active_sites/all/by/site_avg/DESC/page-1) | aims at creating a universal ranking for CTF participants
 [PentesterLab](https://pentesterlab.com/) | hosts a variety of exercises as well as various "bootcamps" focused on specific activities
-[Pentestit](https://lab.pentestit.ru/) | acocunt based  CTF site, users have to install open VPN and get credentials [Pentest Practice](https://www.pentestpractice.com/) | account based Pentest practice, free to sign up, but there's also a pay-as-you-go feature
-[Pentest.training](https://pentest.training) | lots of various labs/VMS for you to try and hack, registry is optional.
-[PicoCTF](https://2017game.picoctf.com/) | CTF hosted by Carnegie Mellon, occurs yearly, account required.
+[PicoCTF](https://picoctf.org/) | CTF hosted by Carnegie Mellon, occurs yearly, account required.
 [pwnable.kr](http://pwnable.kr/) | Don't let the cartoon characters fool you, this is a serious CTF site that will teach you a lot, account required
-[pwnable.tw](http://pwnable.tw/) | hosts 27 challenges accompanied with writeups, account required [Ringzer0 Team](https://ringzer0team.com/challenges) | an account based CTF site, hosting over 272 challenges
-[ROP Emporium](https://ropemporium.com/) | Return Oriented Programming challenges [SmashTheStack](http://smashthestack.org/wargames.html) | hosts various challenges, similar to OverTheWire, users must SSH into the machines and progress in levels
+[pwnable.tw](http://pwnable.tw/) | hosts 27 challenges accompanied with writeups, account required [ROP Emporium](https://ropemporium.com/) | Return Oriented Programming challenges [SmashTheStack](https://www.smashthestack.org/main.html) | hosts various challenges, similar to OverTheWire, users must SSH into the machines and progress in levels
-[Shellter Labs](https://shellterlabs.com/en/) | account based infosec labs, they aim at making these activities social [Solve Me](http://solveme.safflower.kr/) | "yet another challenge", account required.
 [Vulnhub](https://www.vulnhub.com/) | site hosts a ton of different vulnerable Virtual Machine images, download and get hacking
-[websec.fr](https://websec.fr/) | Focused on web challenges, registration is optional.
 [tryhackme](https://tryhackme.com) | Awesome platform to start learning cybersecurity, account is needed [webhacking.kr](https://webhacking.kr) | lots of web security challenges are available, recommended for beginners.
 You need to solve a simple challenge to sign up.
 [Stereotyped Challenges](https://chall.stypr.com/) | Challenges for web security professionals, account required.